Technology Guide to Working Remotely

 Messaging and Video Conferencing

-- Use a headset to talk whenever possible.
-This allows for the clearest sound quality.
+- Use a headset for the clearest sound quality.

 The Zoom video conferencing tool allows you to remotely communicate and collaborate with your peers through live audio and video from a computer, smartphone or tablet.
 You can invite anyone, including your Adelphi colleagues or people outside of Adelphi.